saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ Choosing the word with the highest probability at each step of decoding.

- ☐ Selecting a random word from the entire vocabulary at each step.
+ ☐ Selecting a random word from the entire vocabulary at each step.<br><br>

 **30\.
 What is the role of the OnDemandServingMode in the following code snippet?**